-5. Wipe the engine oil filter sealing surface with a clean rag.
+Wipe the engine oil filter sealing surface with a clean rag.

-- Be sure to remove any old gasket material remaining on the sealing surface of the engine.
-Failure to do so could lead to an oil leak and engine damage. - The dipstick must be inserted in place to prevent oil spillage from the dipstick hole when filling the engine with oil. - 6.
-Coat the gasket on the new filter with clean engine oil. - 7.
+Be sure to remove any old gasket material remaining on the sealing surface of the engine.
+Failure to do so could lead to engine damage.

+- Coat the gasket on the new filter with clean engine oil. - 7.
 Screw on the oil filter until a slight resistance is felt, then tighten an additional 2/3 turn. - 8.
 Start the engine and check for leakage around the oil filter.
-Correct as required. - 9.
-Turn the engine off and wait more than 10 minutes.
+Correct as required. - Turn the engine off and wait more than 10 minutes.
 Check the oil level.
 Add engine oil if necessary.